Workiva/styleguide/PYTHON.rst

 to understand for someone new to a code base or someone trying to refactor.
 Due to this, relative imports are best avoided.
-They should be avoided completely if you are working on a python library, as it is likely to cause naming conflicts from happening as systems grow more complex.
+They should be avoided completely if you are working on a python library, as it is likely to cause naming conflicts as systems grow more complex.

 Grouping Import Statements:
 ---------------------------